MOVEMENT BUILDING FUND

 Yes.
 While we want to encourage new relationships and partnerships, existing partnerships/entities can apply.

-Fifty percent of the entity must be Woods Fund grantee partners; is there a list somewhere we can reference?
+Fifty percent of the entity must be Woods Fund Chicago grantee partners; is there a list somewhere we can reference?
 Will a list of interested organizations be available so that we can look for potential partners?

 No, we will not be providing a list of organizations.
 This format is intended for you to develop your own relationships, or leverage your current relationships to inform the movement.